 Our Board believes that transactions with related persons present a heightened risk of conflicts of interests (or the perception thereof).
 Our Code of Conduct thus contains a provision regarding transactions with related persons that requires that our Audit Committee review and approve, before it is consummated, any "related person" transaction as defined in Item 404(a) of Regulation S-K to which a director or executive officer is, directly or indirectly, a party.
 A related person transaction is any transaction that is anticipated would be reportable by us under Item 404(a) of Regulation S-K in which we were or are to be a participant and the amount involved exceeds \$120,000 and in which any related person had or will have a direct or indirect material interest.
 No related person transaction will be executed without the approval or ratification of our Audit Committee.
-It is our policy that directors interested in a related person transaction in which they have an interest.
+It is our policy that directors interested in a related person transaction will recuse themselves from any vote on a related person transaction in which they have an interest.

-Since January 1, 2018, there have been no related person transactions with any director or executive officer of the Company or any other related person, as defined in Rule 404 under Regulation S-K and none is proposed.
+Since January 1, 2019, there have been no related person transactions with any director or executive officer of the Company or any other related person, as defined in Rule 404 under Regulation S-K and none is proposed.